-One travel trend I’m totally digging these days is fashion influencers giving the DL on shopping and unique neighbourhoods in cool destinations.
+One travel trend we see a lot of now is fashion influencers giving the DL on shopping and unique neighbourhoods in cool destinations.
 Who doesn’t want to escape their hotel and hit up real local hot spots?
-Trouble is, you can’t always trust the concierge.
-I’m totally crushing on Transat’s Style Jaunt, a web series produced in collaboration with FLARE magazine.
-So here I go, channeling my own inner diva to give you guys a stylish peek at Cabo, one of my favourite destinations.
+Trouble is, you can’t always trust the concierge – or fashionistas who are’t savvy travellers.
+So here I go, channeling my own inner diva to give you guys a La Comer, one of my favourite destinations.

 Sure Cabo is famed for its championship golf courses, uncommon aquatic life and a dizzying array of ocean activities, but it’s also boasts a stylish scene (with a capital S).
 If that is, you know where to find it.
 Here’s a look at some of my favourite addresses to suss out on your next visit.